Trying to figure out what to pack in your hospital bag for you and your baby? Here’s the list of the essentials I have packed for my 6th baby.

 After Baby is Born:

-- Nipple cream.
-No matter how many times you have previously breastfed a baby, it hurts like crazy for the first probably two weeks to get used to everything.
+Nipple cream.
+No matter how many times you have previously breastfed a baby, it hurts like crazy for the first two weeks or more while used to everything.
 Using nipple cream in between each feeding session keeps your nipples from hurting quite as much and prevents cracking.

 What You Don’t Need: